Cynid-22/Hashing-Algorithm/README.md

 ## Performance Comparison

-Tested on a **5 GB .dat file**, this application significantly outperforms common alternatives:
+Tested on a **5 GB .dat file** with SHA-256, this application significantly outperforms common alternatives:

 | Tool | Time Taken |
 |------|------------|